gymbeijing/Kaggle/readme.txt

 There are two .csv files.

-test.csv is the result of kaggle.py.
+submission.csv is the result of kaggle.py.
-test2.csv is the result of kaggle2.py.
+submission2.csv is the result of kaggle2.py.